VIACentraleReseaux/gitlab-irc/README.md

 ### Enable Web Hook Support in your GitLab Repository

 Every Gitlab repository can have individual Web Hooks.
-Copy your gitlab-irc address <code>http://xxx.xxx.xxx.xxx:4567/commit</code> and set it for every Repository that should send notifications to your IRC channel.
+Copy your gitlab-irc address <code>http://xxx.xxx.xxx.xxx:4567/nameofthechannel</code> and set it for every Repository that should send notifications to the channel #nameofthechannel.

 ### Run in Background